This post was most recently updated on April 4th, 2023

-You may have seen the term Private Marketplace or Preferred Deals floating around the internet.
-It is a new way for publishers to sell ad space on their sites and it can be confusing.
+Private Marketplaces or PMPs are the latest way for publishers to sell ad space on their sites and it can be confusing.
 PMP is short for a “private marketplace” deal — it’s traditionally a deal made directly between a publisher and an advertiser or agency for programmatic inventory.
-Sometimes PMPs go by the name of “Preferred Deals.”

-PMP Advertising allows publishers to invite advertisers of choice into private auctions where they can bid real-time ad inventory from vendors just as if were at market price without any middlemen involved – all while maintaining control of quality standards that keep their customer base satisfied with every purchase made through them
+PMP Advertising allows publishers to invite advertisers of choice into private auctions where they can bid real-time ad inventory from vendors without any middlemen involved – all while maintaining control of quality standards that keep their customer base satisfied with every purchase made through them

 Just because contact is made does not mean a deal will be struck.
 PMPs typically run at a higher priority than the managing SSP’s open auction.